Can I File a Wrongful Death Lawsuit for My Spouse?

 Losing a spouse because of someone else’s negligence is an immense tragedy for anyone to endure.
 While nothing can bring back a lost loved one, spouses do have the ability to pursue civil legal action by filing a wrongful death lawsuit against the party who should be held legally liable for the death.

 • An individual died because of medical malpractice.
 Medical malpractice can take many different forms.
-Maybe a surgeon was negligent during a procedure, and the wrong surgery was performed on the patient.
+Perhaps a surgeon was negligent during a procedure, resulting in the incorrect surgery being performed on the patient.
 Maybe the patient was not properly monitored after undergoing a routine medical procedure.
 Maybe a doctor failed to correctly diagnose the patient in a timely manner.

 • An individual died in a car accident that was due to negligence.
 If a victim is killed in a car accident, a wrongful death claim may be filed if it is proven that other parties acted negligently – driving while impaired, texting while driving, etc.